Two Adults Reading With Child (1)

 What matters most is the ability to care for children and young people and offer them a stable, nurturing family life.

 Some foster carers continue in employment alongside fostering a child.
 The ability to do this will depend on factors such as the fostering service's policy, and the flexibility of any employer in allowing the foster carer to meet the child’s needs, attend any meetings or training, and respond to unexpected emergencies such as illness.
 It may also depend on the age of the child and/or type of fostering the applicant is being assessed for.
-Some types of fostering, like respite or short break fostering (which offers regular weekend or school holiday care) are part-time and may combine well with additional employment.
+Some types of fostering, like short break fostering (which offers regular weekend or school holiday care) is part-time and may combine well with additional employment.

 Pexels Photo 3933028